risingwavelabs/risingwave-docs/docs/intro.md

 When data is processed in batches, if a job goes wrong, you can do some troubleshooting and rerun the job.
 However, it's not practical to rerun a stream processing job, because the stream never ends.
 In stream processing, it is crucial that data is calculated correctly and events are not missed or calculated twice.
 Otherwise, the data will not match the data in upstream or downstream systems.

 In RisingWave, data correctness is ensured by a checkpoint-based mechanism.
 Every time a checkpoint is triggered, the internal states of each operator will be flushed to the cloud storage.
-Upon failovers, the operator recovers from the latest checkpoint on the cloud storage.
+When a failover occurs, the operator recovers from the latest checkpoint on the cloud storage.

 <lightButton text="See the architecture" doc="architecture"/>
 <lightButton text="Access the source code ⧉" url="https://github.com/risingwavelabs/risingwave"/>